nanowallets-guide/nanowallets-json/README.md

 ### Private keys and derivation types
 * When a Nano seed, a Bip32 seed or mnemonic is imported into a wallet that seed will be converted to one or more private keys using either **blake2b** or **bip39/44** derivation.
 From that the Nano public key (aka account/address) is derived.
 * For example, a Ledger hardware wallet and most multi-currency wallets are using bip39/44 while blake2b is the recommended method for native Nano wallets.
 However, there is nothing stopping wallets from supporting both.
+* The different methods used also mean that a mnemonic exported from one wallet may not result in the same accounts in another.
+It depends on the wallet implementation.
+But as long as a wallet can export private keys (or the mnemonic) it's safe to say you can access your Nano.
+Some wallets supports the use of private keys directly.

 ### Public keys
 * A public key is a 64 long hexadecimal string and is equivalent to a Nano account/address.